Akash-Pavithran/react-native-meta-ads/README.md

 ## Development Status

-⚠️ **Note**: This package is currently in development.
-Only Android implementation is available at the moment. iOS support is planned but not yet implemented.
-Contributors are welcome to help implement the iOS side.
+⚠️ **Note**: This open-source package currently supports Android and meets my personal requirements. iOS support is planned for the future, but I don't have a timeline for it.
+I'm sharing it as a package so others can either build upon it or contribute to its development.
+If this package has significantly saved your time or helped your project or led to successful monetization, and you insist on showing appreciation, donations via [PayPal](paypal.me/akashp96) are welcome.

 ## Platform Support